 - Students will evaluate at least one set of papers.
 These evaluations will not substitute for those of the faculty member, but will be an opportunity for students and mentors to discuss the important issues involved in the feedback, evaluation, and grading of student papers

-- Students will write a brief analysis of their experience within one month of completion of the mentorship using the Teaching Mentorship Student Analysis form.
-The form should then be submitted to the Graduate Program Director
+- Students will write a brief analysis of their experience within one month of completion of the mentorship using the Teaching Mentorship Student Analysis Form.
+The form should then be submitted to the Graduate Program Coordinator.

 - Faculty mentors will submit a written evaluation of the student mentor to the Graduate Program Coordinator within one month after completion of the mentorship.
 The evaluation will contain a detailed description of the activities performed by the student as well as a statement about the student's potential as a teacher.
 A copy of the evaluation is available to the student by requesting it through the Program Coordinator